Cynesiz/LockSmith-Anti-Lockout/README.md

 # Server-Anti-Lockout
+!
+This is a work in progress and code has not been tested. !

 A mechanism to prevent server lock outs by automatically reverting to an emergency configuration and/or reboot depending on a predefined set of factors.

-!
-This is a work in progress and some code may be untested.
-Use at your own risk.
+I mainly wrote this because everyone makes mistakes, lockouts can be extremely frustrating and time-consuming and because I hate using HP ILO.

+## Features Under Development
+- All options fully configurable
+- Builtin Tests to detect a lockout
+- Builtin Procedures to mitigate common lockouts
+- Ability to define custom tests and procedures
+- Remote Ingress (Inbound) Testing Server
+- Push Notifications
+- Security Checks and Logging
+- Scriptable Install